sphaso/niheipedia/pages/blame/commentario.markdown

 ## Chapter 65

 [World] It's raining.
-Due to the size of the city, it might no be inconceivable that it grew an athmosphere on its outside, just like a planet does
+Due to the size of the city, it might not be inconceivable that it grew an athmosphere on its outside, just like a planet does

-[Narration] Killy is flushed out through a system of drainage pipes.
+[Narration] Killy is flushed out through a system of drain pipes.
 Through it, he reaches the outside of the city where the sphere activates

 [Character] The last two panels show Killy with a kid in a gas mask.
 We can assume this is Cibo and Sanakan's child.
 From what Killy needs to protect him, it's unknown